rainepretorius/olarm-ha-integration/README.md

 ---

-## Possibility of Creating My Own Olarm for Paradox Systems
+## Possibility of Creating My Own Remote Monitoring solution for Paradox Systems

-I am excited to announce that I have begun developing my own version of an **Olarm** that will work on most **Paradox alarm systems**.
+I am excited to announce that I have begun developing my own version similar to an Olarm that will work on most **Paradox alarm systems**.
 This solution will be based on the **Paradox Alarm Interface (PAI)**, which will enable full-feature integration for Paradox systems.

 ### Key Features:
 - **PAI Backend**: My custom Olarm will have full Paradox Alarm Interface (PAI) support, ensuring all Paradox alarm features are accessible through the system.